Scams and data breaches

 Download PDF

-This page has information about things you can do to reduce your chances of being scammed, how to spot a scam and scam awareness do’s and don’ts.
-It also has information about what to do if you have been scammed, what to do if your information was exposed in a data breach, and what to do if you have debt due to fraud (or identity theft).
+This page has information about how to reduce your chances of being scammed, how to spot a scam and scam awareness do’s and don’ts.

 Three ways to avoid scams